 I had to go to a conference that I didn’t want to go to.
 It’s normally a boring conference for me but my pastor made me go.
 So I said, “well, that’s fine.”

 I’ll go but I’ll sit in the back and play candy crush and get through it.
 So we’re getting ready for the first night and the guy who’s speaking is like 80 years old.

-I just remember floodgates.
-Just because you can’t write a better script in that.
-You know what I mean? like God knows that’s what I’m struggling with.
+I just remember floodgates just because you can’t write a better script than that.
+You know what I mean?
+Like God knows that’s what I’m struggling with.
 It takes you to this place I don’t want to be and He makes me listen and that guy steps up, and that’s the first words he said.

 It’s just a couple of, probably hundreds of moments that I could share with you where God has given me the little nuggets of hope to just keep me moving in the path that He’s got to move me on.